Guidelines for posting a quality question on Microsoft Q&A

-This article provides tips and recommendations for writing effective questions on Microsoft Q&A, which will help you get answers from a variety of experts, including Microsoft Most Valuable Professionals (MVPs), Microsoft product group owners, and other knowledgeable users.
+This article provides tips and recommendations for writing effective questions on Microsoft Q&A, to help you get faster answers from various experts, including Microsoft Most Valuable Professionals (MVPs), Microsoft product group owners, and other knowledgeable users.
 By following these guidelines, you can maximize your chances of getting the information you need from the Microsoft Q&A community.

 - Avoid duplicating questions

 - The title is specific and summarizes your question

 - Include information about the scenario and any supporting material like screenshots

 - Use the right tags to increase visibility to the right experts

 This is a site for support, so please use the right site to requests new feature requests about a Microsoft product or report any bugs.
 This will ensure that the experts can focus on resolving your problems instead of having to redirect you to the right site.